MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/create-eventstreams-discrete-events.md

 ## Supported discrete events

-Fabric event streams enables you to build event-driven solutions for capturing system state changes or events in your Fabric data source.
-Fabric event streams supports the following types of discrete events:
+Fabric event streams enable you to build event-driven solutions for capturing system state changes or events in your Fabric data source.
+Fabric event streams support the following types of discrete events:

 |Discrete events|Description|
 |----|---------|